Stremio/stremio-addon-sdk/README.md

 npm start -- --launch
 ```

-If you wish to install the add-on in the Desktop version of Stremio (which you can [download here](https://www.stremio.com/downloads)), you should use `npm start -- --install`
+If you wish to install the addon in the Desktop version of Stremio (which you can [download here](https://www.stremio.com/downloads)), you should use `npm start -- --install`

 ## Documentation

 All our documentation is [right here on GitHub](./docs).
 Take a look at our [examples list](./docs/examples.md) for some high-level
 information, or dive straight into our [SDK documentation](./docs/README.md) for our code reference docs.

-We also have an [example add-on](https://github.com/Stremio/addon-helloworld) that you can use as a guide to help you build your own add-on.
+We also have an [example addon](https://github.com/Stremio/addon-helloworld) that you can use as a guide to help you build your own addon.

 We've made two step by step guides: one for this SDK, and one for any programming language, [which you can read here](https://stremio.github.io/stremio-addon-guide).

-If you don't wish to use Node.js (and therefore not use this SDK either), you can create add-ons in any programming
+If you don't wish to use Node.js (and therefore not use this SDK either), you can create addons in any programming
-language, see the [add-on protocol specification](./docs/protocol.md) for more information.
+language, see the [addon protocol specification](./docs/protocol.md) for more information.

-It is also possible to create an add-on without any programming language, see our [static add-on example](https://github.com/Stremio/stremio-static-addon-example) based
+It is also possible to create an addon without any programming language, see our [static addon example](https://github.com/Stremio/stremio-static-addon-example) based
 on the protocol specification.

 SDK Features Include:

-- Publishing an add-on through HTTP(s)
+- Publishing an addon through HTTP(s)
-- Publishing an add-on through IPFS
+- Publishing an addon through IPFS
-- Publishing your add-on link to the [public Add-on collection](https://api.strem.io/addonscollection.json) with [publishToCentral](./docs/README.md#publishtocentralurl)
+- Publishing your addon link to the [public Addon collection](https://api.strem.io/addonscollection.json) with [publishToCentral](./docs/README.md#publishtocentralurl)
-- Creating a homepage for your add-on that includes an "Install Add-on" button
+- Creating a homepage for your addon that includes an "Install Addon" button

 ## Testing

-For developers looking for a quick way to test their new add-ons, you can either:
+For developers looking for a quick way to test their new addons, you can either:

 - [Test with Stremio](./docs/testing.md#testing-in-stremio-app)
 - [Test with our Web Version](./docs/testing.md#testing-in-stremio-web-version)